A note on the metastability in three modifications of the standard Ising model: Ising model with next-nearest-neighbor attraction

-\subsection{Proof of $ \Phi(\boxminus,\boxplus) - H^\mathrm{NN}(\boxminus) \geq \G^\star _{\mathrm{NN}}$}
+\subsection{Proof of $ \Phi(\boxminus,\boxplus) - \mathrm{H}_\mathrm{NN}(\boxminus) \geq \G^\star _{\mathrm{NN}}$}

-We first list a few observations taken from \cite{KO94}. \bl{LocMinNN} Let $ \s \in S $ be a local minimum of the energy $ H^\mathrm{NN} $, i.e.\ $ H^\mathrm{NN}(\s^x) > H^\mathrm{NN}(\s) $ for all $ x \in \L $.
-Then $ \s $ is either a union of isolated and stable octagons or $ \s $ is a rectangle that wraps around the torus. \el \bpr The first fact was proven in Lemma 2.1 of \cite{KO94}.
-Now assume that $ \s $ wraps around the torus.
-Then a straightforward adaptation of the proof of Lemma \ref{LocMinA} yields the claim. \epr
+We first list a few observations taken from \cite{KO94}. \bl{LocMinNN} Let $ \s \in S $ be a local minimum of $ \mathrm{H}_\mathrm{NN} $.
+Then all clusters of $ \s $ have distance at least $ \sqrt{2} $ from each other and each cluster is either a stable octagon or a rectangle that wraps around the torus. \el \bpr In Lemma 2.1 in \cite{KO94} the following fact was proven.
+Let $ \s \in S $ be a local minimum and let $ \s_1 $ be a cluster of $ \s $, then $ \s_1 = Q(\s_1)$, where $ Q(\s_1) $ is the \emph{octagonal envelope} of $ \s_1 $, i.e.\ \begin{itemize} \item if $ \s_1 $ does not wind around the torus, then $ Q(\s_1) $ is the smallest octagon containing $ \s_1 $, and \item if $ \s_1 $ winds around the torus, then $ Q(\s_1) = R(\s_1) $. \end{itemize} See page 424 (before and after Scheme 3.2) in \cite{KO94} for the definition of the octagonal envelope.
+Moreover, it is shown, at the end of the proof of Lemma 2.1 in \cite{KO94}, that all clusters of $ \s $ have distance at least $ \sqrt{2} $ and that if a cluster of $ \s $ is a octagon, it must be a stable octagon. \epr